-Nine years of schooling is mandatory in Sweden, but most students also complete upper secondary school.
+Nine years of schooling is compulsory in Sweden, but most students also complete upper secondary school.

 Photo: Simon Paulin/imagebank.sweden.se

 In Sweden, förskola (pre-school) is provided by municipalities for children ages one to five.
 The amount of municipal subsidy for pre-school depends on the child’s age and whether the parents work, study, are unemployed or on parental leave for other children.

 Swedish pre-school emphasises the importance of play in a child’s development, with a curriculum aiming to ensure children’s individual needs and interests.
 Gender-aware education is increasingly common, striving to provide children with the same opportunities in life regardless of gender.